rloomans/docker-smokeping/README.md

 * `-p 80` - the port for the webUI
 * `-v /data` - Storage location for db and application data (graphs etc)
 * `-v /config` - Configure the `Targets` file here
-* `-v /config/secret` - File holding the slave secret (used when running as a slave)
 * `-e PGID` for for GroupID - see below for explanation
 * `-e PUID` for for UserID - see below for explanation
 * `-e TZ` for timezone setting, eg Africa/Johannesburg
+* `-e SMOKEPING_EXTRA_FLAGS` to pass extra flags to smokeping (it's optional)
-* `-e MASTERURL` for a URL to the master instance (causes this container to be a slave)
+* `-e SMOKEPING_MASTER_URL` for a URL to the master instance (causes this container to be a slave)
+* `-e SMOKEPING_SHARED_SECRET` the shared secret neede by the slave

-This container is based on phusion/baseimage and includes the latest build of PhantomJS.
+This container is based on phusion/baseimage.
 For shell access whilst the container is running do `docker exec -it smokeping /bin/bash`.

 ### User / Group Identifiers
 Sometimes when using data volumes (`-v` flags) permissions issues can arise between the host OS and the container.
 We avoid this issue by allowing you to specify the user `PUID` and group `PGID`.
 Ensure the data volume directory on the host is owned by the same user you specify and it will "just work" <sup>TM</sup>.